SimpleDataLabsInc/onpremdocs/faqs.md

 utweb-prophecy-fcd4585b6-bsjwx                            1/1     Running            0          5h2m
 ```

-The 'Status' column should show all the applications as 'Running' and 'Ready' column should show be in 'x/x' format.
-If any application is not doing good, they will not be in 'Running' state.
-There is a possibility that they are in consistent restart loop and in that case you will see an increase 'Restarts' count for that particular application.
+The 'Status' column should show all the applications as 'Running', and 'Ready' column should be shown in 'x/x' format.
+If any application is not doing good, they will be in some state other than 'Running'.
+There is a possibility that they a service is in restart loop and in that case you will see an increased 'Restarts' count for that particular service.

 #### Using Grafana
 Please follow instructions in [Monitoring document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/monitoring.md) to deploy Prophecy grafana charts.
-A chart with name "Kubernetes Cluster Overview" has services' availability details under "Namespace" section.
-Please choose "prophecy" as namespace in top level dropdown.
+A chart with the name [Kubernetes Cluster Overview](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/yamls/grafana-charts/k8sclusteroverview.json) has services' availability details under the "Namespace" section.
+Please choose "prophecy" as the namespace in the top level dropdown.

 ### How to monitor Performance?
 #### Using kubectl